DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 * __AFMAX{DurationInMilliseconds}__ defines the max duration for the flicker of a single led in milliseconds.
 * __AFFADE{DurationInMilliseconds}__ defines the the duration of the fading for the flickering elements.

+\subsection inifiles_plasmaeffectpara Plasma Effect Parameter

+\subsection inifiles_shapeeffectpara Shape Effect Parameters

+The frameork is able to display shapes, which are definied in the DirectOutputShapes.xml file, on a matrix toy.
+The area which is occupied by the shape is defined with the usual area parameters (AL?, AT?, AW?, AH?).
+DOF supports static and animated shapes (all defined in the mentioned xml file).
+Shapes can be displayed in any color.
+Just specify the color as you would for other effects.

+There is only one parameter which is specific to the shape effect:
+* __SHP{ShapeName}__ defines the named of the shape to be displayed.
+Check the DirectOutputShapes.xml file in the config directory for valid shape names (you can also extend this file if you like).

 \subsection inifiles_bitmapeffectpara Bitmap Effect Paras

 DOF can display a part of a bitmap image on a matrix toy.
 The defined part of the bitmap is scaled to the size of the matrix, so the actual resolution of the matrix does not matter.